 OC Housing and Community Development measures productivity and program impact in accordance with HUD Notices.
-Besides regular site visits to provide technical assistance to subrecipients, all projects/programs funded by OC Housing and Community Development are officially monitored at least two times per fiscal year, which involves the following: performance, compliance, drawdown timeliness and exit monitoring.
+Besides regular site visits to provide technical assistance to subrecipients, all projects/programs funded by OC Housing and Community Development are officially monitored as needed per fiscal year, which involves the following: performance, compliance, drawdown timeliness and exit monitoring.

 - A detailed summary report of prior year's uses and performance is specified in the Consolidated Annual Performance and Evaluation Report (CAPER).
-As reported in the CAPER for FY 2019-20, the Urban County: A total of (15) public facilities & improvements projects were underway in FY 2019-20, of those, (9) were completed including extended project from FY 2018-19 and (5) are still underway and (2) were cancelled.
+As reported in the CAPER for FY 2020-21, the Urban County: A total of (16) public facilities & improvements projects were underway in FY 2020-21, of those, (7) were completed including extended project from FY 2020-21 and (3) were still underway.
 These projects included ADA accessibility improvements, alleys, curbs/gutters, sidewalks, recreational facilities, senior center and community center(s).
-A total of \$1,180,325 was expended for these projects in this program year. - There were (13)- housing rehabilitations projects were underway, of those, (8) were completed including extended projects from FY 2018-19 and (5) are still underway.
-The (8) were completed expending a total \$337,006 in this project year. - A total of (2) economic development were underway in FY 2019-20, of those, (1) was cancelled, (1) was completed that was extended from the previous year and (1) is underway.
-A total of \$78,012 was expended in this project year. - A total of seven (7) public service projects were undertaken and completed in program year 2019-20.
+A total of \$795,616 was expended for these projects in this program year. - There were (10)- housing rehabilitations projects were underway, of those, (7) were completed including extended projects from FY 2019-20 and (3) are still underway.
+The (7) were completed expending a total \$522,281 in this project year. - A total of (1) economic development were underway in FY 2020-21, of those, (1) was completed that was extended from the previous year and (1) is underway.
+A total of \$690,527 was expended in this project year. - A total of (15) public service projects were undertaken and completed in program year 2020-21.
 Public services included senior services, health/ mental health services, employment and educational services, homeless shelters and programs, childcare services and youth services.
-A total of \$487,186 was expended. - One (1) project, administration was under-taken to affirmatively further fair housing; a total of \$52,000 was expended.
+A total of \$521,322 was expended. - One (1) project, administration was under-taken to affirmatively further fair housing; a total of \$52,000 was expended.

 On March 27, 2020 Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the President signed it authorizing \$2.2 trillion in a variety of stimulus measures.
-As part of the CARES Act, on April 2, 2020, HUD allocated the first round of funds to the County by regular formula for additional funding under

-CDBG-CV1 in the amount of \$1,925,926.
-This funding is specifically targeted to prevent, prepare for, and respond to the COVID-19 pandemic.
-Also on that day, the County was also allocated ESG-CV1 funding in the amount of \$772,352 to be used for to prevent, prepare for, and respond to COVID-19 among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19.
+As part of the CARES Act, on April 2, 2020, HUD allocated the first round of funds to the County by regular formula for additional funding under CDBG-CV1 in the amount of \$1,925,926.
+This funding is specifically targeted to prevent, prepare for, and respond to COVID-19.
+Also on that day, the County was also allocated ESG-CV1 funding in the amount of \$772,352 to prevent, prepare for, and respond to COVID-19 among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19.

-On June 9, 2020, HUD allocated the second round of CARES Act ESG CV2 funding to the County in the amount of \$4,992,258, to help inform long-term, innovative solutions for addressing homelessness in the future while combatting COVID-19.
+On June 9, 2020, HUD allocated the second round of CARES Act ESG CV2 funding to the County in the amount of \$4,992,258 to help inform long-term, innovative solutions for addressing homelessness in the future while combatting COVID-19.

-Finally, on September 9, 2020, HUD allocated the third round of CARES Act CDBG-CV3 funding to the County in an amount of \$3,784,847 to be used to provide temporary relief to renters and homeowners who, as a result of financial hardships caused by the coronavirus, are struggling to meet their monthly rent or mortgage obligations.
+Finally, on September 9, 2020, HUD allocated the third round of CARES Act CDBG-CV3 funding to the County in an amount of \$3,784,847 to be used to provide relief to prevent, prepare for, and respond to COVID-19.